 Take any great TV show and you’ll see it.
 No, you’ll feel it.
 You’ll feel the tension they create within the show and it will keep you watching.
 I’ve gotta know what happens!
-For my wife and I, one of our favorite shows is Friends and boy do they do a great job at creating tension.
+For my wife and I, one of our favorite shows is Friends and boy do they do a great job of creating tension.
 An easy tension point in the show is the relationship between Ross and Rachael.
 Everyone sees that they should be an item, however, the writers of the show do a great job at not just letting it happen.
 Your greatest desire in watching that show is to see them end up together.
 Why?
 Because they created massive tension around their relationship.

 Just like you can do this with any TV show, you can do the same thing with any movie.
 And you should be able to do this with any sermon.
 Why?
 Because a sermon is speaking from the grand narrative of Scripture to the grand narrative of your life.
 These are two stories or narratives that have identifiable tension points.